stravze/documentation/articles/azure/azs-how-create-aksengine.md

 * [Deploy a Kubernetes cluster with the AKS engine on Azure Stack Hub](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster?view=azs-1910)

+> [!CAUTION]
+> Before proceeding, ensure you are aware of the [issues and limitations](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#known-issues-and-limitations) of Kubernetes on Azure Stack Hub.

 ### Intended audience

 To complete the steps in this guide, you must have appropriate access to a subscription in Azure Stack Hub.